Operation Temperer: Parsons Green bombing

-Coronavirus Pandemic
+COVID-19 pandemic

-On the 22nd September 2020, the Prime Minister stated to Parliament that he would actively consider the use of the military under Operation Temperer to assist police forces to enforce Coronavirus restrictions.
+On 22 September 2020, Prime Minister Boris Johnson stated to Parliament that he would actively consider the use of the military under Operation Temperer to assist police forces to enforce COVID-19 pandemic restrictions.
 Military personnel would not be enforcing restrictions themselves, but would instead take over guard duties from the police at high-profile sites, to reduce the overall pressure on policing resources.